argentlabs/argent-contracts-zksync/README.md

 ## Escape
 In case one party is not cooperating (maybe keys were lost or compromised), the other party alone can trigger the `escape` mode (a.k.a. recovery) on the wallet.

 An escape takes 7 days before being ready.
-After the time delay, the non-cooperating party can be replaced.
+After the time delay, the non-cooperating party can be replaced ("escaped").

 The wallet is asymmetric in favor of the `owner` who can override an escape triggered by the `guardian`.
 So in case both parties try to escape each other the `owner` has the upper hand.